balder-dev/balder/doc/source/getting_started/what_is_rsbt.rst

             return self.developer_brain.floor_still_clean()

 We can now replace the developer with every other person.
 We could replace the methods with code to control a robot or something like this.
 All this depends on the setup implementation.
-The scenario code is still the same.
+The scenario code doesn't change.

 **Why is this so helpful?** - You can reuse tests for similar devices, by changing only the code that is different.
 This makes it really easy to share tests with other similar project company-wide or world-wide.
 You can publish your scenario